-Version Date Summary of changes V1.0 29/11/21 Guidance launched
+Version Date Summary of changes

+V1.0 29/11/21 Guidance launched

+V1.1 13/12/21 Update to 'Determining the IPC precautions required for AGPs'

 This guidance has been developed in collaboration and consultation with representatives from health and care NHS Boards and Organisations across Scotland and approved by the CNO Nosocomial Review Group (CNRG).
 This process deviates from the National Infection Prevention & Control Manual (NIPCM) normal governance process for guidance production and sign off due to the urgent nature for respiratory pathway Infection Prevention & Control (IPC) guidance during the COVID-19 pandemic and the next winter season.
 This guidance will be incorporated into the NPGO programme for routine annual update as the Pandemic response allows a return to normal governance procedures.